logo

 Additional Vaccines Based on Destination

-When you're preparing for your international trip, don't forget to check with the travel health authority or embassy about any mandatory or recommended vaccines for your destination.
+When preparing for your international trip, don't forget to check with the travel health authority or embassy about any mandatory or recommended vaccines for your destination.
 Here are a few to keep in mind:

 • Japanese Encephalitis: Common in rural areas of Asia, this vaccine is important if you're planning an extended stay.